Outsourcing: Asia

-Countries that have been the focus of outsourcing include India and the Philippines for American and European companies, and China and Vietnam for Japanese companies.
+Countries which have been the focus of outsourcing include India and the Philippines for American and European companies, and China and Vietnam for Japanese companies.
+In the Philippines, firms such as Select VoiceCom are expanding their call-centre and business process outsourcing operations by integrating artificial-intelligence tools and serving global clients, reflecting the country’s evolving outsourcing model.

+Between 2018 and 2023, Vietnam emerged as the largest recipient of relocations out of China—especially in electronics, footwear and household goods—followed by destinations such as Taiwan, Thailand and India; at the same time many firms retained high-value activities in China, resulting in partial rather than wholesale unbundling of supply chains.
+These moves formed part of broader “China-plus-many” strategies that diversify risk across several Asian and non-Asian locations.

 The Asian IT service market is still in its infancy, but in 2008 industry think tank Nasscom-McKinsey predicted a $17 billion IT service industry in India alone.

 A China-based company, Lenovo, outsourced/reshored manufacturing of some time-critical customized PCs to the U.S. since "If it made them in China they would spend six weeks on a ship."

 Article 44 of Japan's Employment Security Act implicitly bans the domestic/foreign workers supplied by unauthorized companies regardless of their operating locations.
 The law will apply if at least one party of suppliers, clients, labors reside in Japan, and if the labors are the integral part of the chain of command by the client company, or the supplier.